mrocklin/thesis/blas-lapack-implementations.md

 #### Formal Linear Algebra Methodology Environment (FLAME)

-The FLAME project provides a language for the high-level description of block matrix algorithms.
+The FLAME project\cite{Bientinesi2005,libflame_ref,TSoPMC} provides a language for the high-level description of block matrix algorithms.
 From these descriptions it generates low-level code.
 Through this approach it strives to lower entry barriers.
 Additionally this project ships a competitive BLAS/LAPACK library generated using their methods.

 #### Math Kernel Library (MKL)